ezEngine/docs-src/pages/docs/projects/projects-overview.md

 ### Create a Scene

-Select *Editor > Create Document...* and create a [document](../editor/editor-documents.md) of type `ezScene`.
+Select *File > Create...* and create a [document](../editor/editor-documents.md) of type `ezScene`.
 The new scene will be filled with some default objects and you should see something like this:

 ![New Scene](media/new-project-scene.jpg)